snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-data-lake-connector.md

 * HTML
 * PDF

-Binary files like images (.jpg, .bmp, etc.) are not supported.
+Binary files like images (.jpg, .bmp, etc.) aren't supported.
 For example, if a .docx file contains only images, it might be skipped because it didn't return any content.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).